-The main difference between the two technical indicators is the importance that they pay on the price data.
-The exponential moving average tends to place more importance on the recent price changes.
+The main difference between the two technical indicators is the importance that they pay to the price data.
+The exponential moving average tends to place more importance on recent price changes.
 As a result, EMA is more responsive to the latest price changes.
 While SMA is a less responsive and more lagging indicator as compared to EMA

 How to Trade with Moving Averages?

 While using this Strategy it is suggested that A trader uses EMA rather than SMA.
 When the Moving Average crosses the price from below to above, Buying signal is triggered.
 Similarly, When the Moving Average crosses the price from above to below, It is considered a Sell signal.

 Another way to trade with Moving Average is to apply 2 moving averages to a chart.
 A long-term MA preferably a 50-day EMA and a Short term EMA preferably a 9-day EMA.
 Now, When the shorter EMA crosses above the longer EMA, it is a buy signal.
 Whereas when the shorter EMA crosses below the longer EMA, It is a sell signal.

 The moving Average is an Indicator that smoothes out data and helps identify the trend clearly.
 EMA is quicker and more sensitive to recent price changes than the SMA, which gives a trader a little extra edge, but in some cases, it may generate false signals.
 This is why it is recommended to use Moving Averages with other Techincal tools such as MACD, Candlestick patterns, Fibonacci retracement, and Price action.
 MA can also highlight areas of potential support and resistance levels.